 Student portal to access the online course management system.

-The Military and Veterans Resource Center is a center exclusively for military and veteran students, designed to assist veterans while transitioning from the military to an academic environment.
+The Veterans and Military Students is a center exclusively for military and veteran students, designed to assist veterans while transitioning from the military to an academic environment.

 The Office of Undergraduate Research facilitates collaborations between undergraduate students and faculty by providing funding and administrative support for undergraduate scholarly and creative work.
 OUR sponsors an annual UF student symposium and provides travel awards to national and regional conferences.